 Queueing up for ranked with a team of five, four, or even three will have drastic implications on your gameplay and ultimately give you an advantage.
-If you prefer being a lone wolf and playing solo, though, you’ll have to grit your teeth and bear it for now.
-Fortunately, it’s entirely possible to reach the highest rank by yourself.
+If you prefer being a lone wolf and playing solo, you’ll have to grit your teeth and bear through it.
+Fortunately, it’s entirely possible to climb the ladder by yourself.

-We ranked the top solo agents in VALORANT from best to worst.
+We've ranked the top solo agents in VALORANT from best to worst.
+Here are our picks.

-Sage is simply the best all-around agent in VALORANT.
-She’s equally essential in a competitive environment or on the ladder.
-Her wall and slow orbs are perfect for putting an end to a push or blocking off a bombsite, and her heal and resurrect speak for themselves.
-She’s the perfect agent for carrying.
+Sage is one of the best all-around agents in VALORANT.
+Her wall and slow orbs are perfect for putting an end to a push or blocking off a bombsite, and her heal, despite its recent nerfs, and resurrect speak for themselves.

 Omen is perhaps the most creative agent in VALORANT.
-He doesn’t work well in a team environment, but he doesn’t need to.
+He doesn’t always work well in a team environment, but he doesn’t need to.
 His smoke screens and short-range teleport allow him to maneuver around the map, push unpredictable angles, and find picks.
 He’s a lurker, and when used accordingly, he wreaks havoc.
-His ultimate is anxiety-inducing.
-In the lower ranks, players simply ignore its sound cue, giving Omen players free rein over the map.
-In the higher ranks, it throws players off guard and forces them to second guess themselves.

-Sova has potential in solo play.
-He definitely operates better with coordination, but alone, he’s not half bad.
+Sova has tons of potential in solo play.
+He definitely operates better with coordination, but alone, he’s not bad at all.
 His ability to scout a bombsite and prevent a push rank him highly on this tier list.
 His ultimate and his drone can lead to some quick and easy kills, too.

 Brimstone is a perfectly serviceable agent in solo play and in a team environment.
 His smokes and particularly his ultimate can easily turn the tides of a round.
-He’s not the best, though, with his moly and stim beacon leaving much to be desired.
+He’s far from being the best, though, with his moly and stim beacon leaving much to be desired.

-Breach has some of the best utility in the game and would normally be at the top of a VALORANT tier list.
+Breach has some of the best utility in the game and would normally be closer to the top of this tier list.
 But in solo play, he’s much less valuable without proper coordination and teamwork.
 Breach absolutely has to work around his teammates and that can be difficult with a group of random players.